Messibre/BlockPay/backend/README.md

 Notes:

 - Vercel serverless functions will re-use connections between requests where possible.
 The wrapper caches the MongoDB connection to avoid re-connecting each invocation.
+- The `POST /contracts/:id/deposit` endpoint accepts `amount` in either ADA (e.g. `300`) or lovelace (e.g. `300000000`).
+The backend will detect the unit and convert to lovelace for on-chain verification.
+- Make sure `BLOCKFROST_KEY` is set and valid for the chosen network.
+If using preprod/testnet transactions, ensure `NETWORK` is not set to `mainnet` (default is preprod).
+Use the health endpoint (`GET /api/v1/health`) to check Blockfrost connectivity and permissions.
 - If you need health check routes, use `/api/v1/health`.